Slow Cooker Zucchini e Fagioli Soup with Italian Sausage and Ground Beef (Video)

-Just like in the higher-carb vegetarian version, I used my Six-Quart Ninja Cooker to make this soup, but any 5-6 quart slow cooker will work.
+Just like in the higher-carb vegetarian version, I used my Six-Quart Ninja Cooker (affiliate link) to make this soup, but any 5-6 quart slow cooker will work.
 If you’re using the Ninja Cooker, you can saute the meat and vegetables right in the slow cooker.

 I used homemade beef stock.

 Recipe created by Kalyn with inspiration from Slow Cooker Vegetarian Pasta e Fagioli Soup.

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions: